Battle of Shanghai: Casualties

+Atrocities

+Numerous atrocities were committed during the Shanghai Campaign, especially by the Japanese forces.

+Japanese troops rarely took prisoners, if ever.
+Captives, including civilians accused of spying, were interrogated and disposed of once they had no more information to offer.
+According to Iwane Matsui's diary, every single one of the 500 Chinese POWs captured around Wusong was shot.
+Executions were typically conducted by decapitation with swords, but it was not uncommon for more gruesome methods to be used: injured Chinese prisoners were often tied together face-down, doused in gasoline, and then burned alive.

+Civilians and non-combatants were also targeted.
+For example, the Japanese machine gunned crowds of refugees by the Jessfield Railway Bridge, and deliberately strafed refugee columns near Brenan road.
+To compensate for supply shortages, Japanese troops often looted from local towns and villages, frequently massacring their civilian inhabitants in the process.
+Japanese aircraft deliberately targeted anything that bore the Red Cross, frequently strafing or bombing ambulances transporting wounded Chinese soldiers, civilians and medical personnel.

+On the other hand, the Chinese implemented scorched earth tactics to deny Japanese forces local resources.
+This meant burning buildings and fields, destroying harvests, killing animals and poisoning wells, causing massive property damage to Shanghai.

 Aftermath

 Loss of Central Army military strength

 Even though the Battle of Shanghai was only the first of the twenty-two major battles fought between China and Japan, Chiang Kai-shek's decision to send his best troops into the battle had significant repercussions.
 At the outbreak of the war, the Chinese NRA boasted a standing army of some 1.75 million troops, but the combat strength was significantly lower as the majority of the Chinese troops were poorly trained and poorly equipped.
 Only about 300,000 were comparatively better trained.
 These troops were reorganized into some 20 newly formed divisions.
 Of these, around 80,000 had belonged to the German-trained divisions that composed the elite units of Chiang Kai-shek's Central Army.
-However, even these divisions were not sufficiently supported by combined arms.
+However, even these divisions were not sufficiently supported by combined arms or modern logistics.
 Thus, out of a grand total of almost two million men-in-arms, less than one hundred thousand Chinese troops were able to fight Japan on more or less equal terms.

-Chiang Kai-shek's decision to commit his elite divisions to fight in Shanghai caused his elite units to suffer some sixty percent casualties in the three-month bloodbath.
+Chiang Kai-shek's decision to commit his elite divisions to fight in Shanghai caused his elite units to suffer some sixty percent disproportionate casualties.
 In one single blow, Chiang also lost some 10,000 of the 25,000 junior officers trained by the Whampoa Military Academy between 1929 and 1937, in addition to some tens of thousands of potential military officers.
 Chiang Kai-shek's Central Army was never to recover from these devastating losses.
 By the time the 88th Division, arguably the best of these elite divisions, began its defense of Nanjing, it had been reduced to seven thousand men, of whom three thousand were new recruits to replace the losses.